JulienFuix/newMyEpitechEu/README.md

 # For a more colourful world

 Beautiful new epitech.eu on Chrome.
-Thanks to A.Hooks for for pourcents https://github.com/NialaH/myepitecheu
+Thanks to A.Hooks for pourcents https://github.com/NialaH/myepitecheu

 ## Prerequisites